apache/flink-web/contributing/reviewing-prs.md

 This is the detailed code review of the actual changes, covering:

-* Are the changes doing what is described in the design document or PR description?
+* Are the changes doing what is described in the Jira ticket or design document?
 * Does the code follow the right software engineering practices?
 Is the code correct, robust, maintainable, testable?
 * Are the changes performance aware, when changing a performance sensitive part?
 * Are the changes sufficiently covered by tests?
 * Are the tests executing fast, i.e., are heavy-weight integration tests only used when necessary?
 * Does the code format follow Flink’s checkstyle pattern?
 * Does the code avoid to introduce additional compiler warnings?
+* If dependencies have been changed, were the NOTICE files updated?

-Some code style guidelines can be found in the [Flink Code Style Page]({{ site.baseurl }}/contribute-code.html#code-style)
+Code guidelines can be found in the [Flink Code Style and Quality Guide]({{ site.baseurl }}/contributing/code-style-and-quality.html).

 ----

-### 6. Are English and Chinese documentation updated?
+### 6. Are the English and Chinese documentation updated?

 If the pull request introduces a new feature, the feature should be documented.
-The Flink community is maintaining both English and Chinese documents.
-So both English and Chinese documentation should be updated.
+The Flink community is maintaining both an English and a Chinese documentation.
+So both documentations should be updated.
 If you are not familiar with Chinese language, please open a JIRA tagged with the `chinese-translation` component for Chinese documentation translation and link it with current JIRA issue.
 If you are familiar with Chinese language, you are encouraged to update both sides in one pull request.

-See more about how to [contribute documentation](https://flink.apache.org/contribute-documentation.html).
+See more about how to [contribute documentation]({{ site.baseurl }}/contributing/contribute-documentation.html).

 ## Review with the @flinkbot